-Sometimes transparency involves the interaction between a vector based object, such as text, and a bitmap object, such as a digital photograph.
-Under some circumstances software needs to partially convert a vector object to a bitmap.
+Sometimes transparency involves the interaction between a vector-based object, such as text, and a bitmap object, such as a digital photograph.
+Under some circumstances, software needs to partially convert a vector object to a bitmap.
 This is frequently the reason why text fattens up a bit on output.

 On top of all of this software applications needs to work out how to best handle groups of objects that are transparent.
-Should each object in turn be blended into the background or should it be done on the entire group?
+Should each object, in turn, be blended into the background or should it be done on the entire group?
 Older prepress systems can really slow down when they need to flatten transparency.

-Adobe were well aware of these issues.
+Adobe was well aware of these issues.
 In 2006 they announced a complete rewrite of their RIP technology, called the Adobe PDF Print Engine (or APPE).
 It replaces the CPSI that was used in previous generations of RIPs and prepress workflows.
 As its name implies, APPE is much more efficient in handling PDF files that contain transparency.
 The original 1.0 release still had some issues but the version that is nowadays used in workflows from Agfa, Kodak or other vendors is pretty reliable.
 Ironically enough Adobe’s main competitor, Global Graphics, had already adapted their interpreter, called Harlequin, much earlier.
 Modern systems based on the latest versions of this product can also handle transparency without too much effort.

 How transparency gets added to a PDF